rygall/Pipe_Length_Estimator/README.md

 - Minimum Pipe Wall Thickness Calculation

-- Provide a functionality to input the temperature of fluid in the system for all calculations in order to more accurately calculate the properties of the fluid.
+- Provide a functionality to input the temperature of fluid in the system for all calculations in order to more accurately determine the properties of the system fluid.

 Future GUI Features: